-This time of year many of our summer squash and cucumbers are approaching the end of their lifecycle.
-Their glory days of lush, vibrant green growth are in the rear view mirror as they finally succumb to cucumber beetles, vine borers, wilt – the list goes on…
+This is the time of year when gardens begin to hibernate.
+Their glory days of lush, vibrant green growth are in the rear view mirror as they finally succumb to the cooler weather.

-As the summer cucurbits rapidly lose their luster, our winter varieties are ripening to a full harvest.
+As the summer crops rapidly lose their luster, winter varieties are ripening to a full harvest.
 Now I don’t know about you, but this is my first year growing winter squash at both work and in my home garden, and I have no idea what to do with it.
 I know, I should have applied more forethought, but everybody gets excited about new varieties at the beginning of the season, as I did with Johnny’s Shokichi Shiro, so here I am now—storing winter squash.

-Cut to me in the field – harvesting all this squash wondering to myself, “What the heck am I going to do with these things?
-There must be some kind of storage prep, right?”.
-Lucky for me, Ginnette and the New Farmer Academy mentor farmers are a wealth of knowledge, and I can’t say I was surprised to learn that there is, of course, a process to get your squash ready for its longest possible shelf life.
+Cut to me in the field harvesting all this squash wondering to myself, “What the heck am I going to do with these things?
+There must be some kind of storage prep, right?”
+I can’t say I was surprised to learn that there is, of course, a process to get your squash ready for its longest possible shelf life.
 That being said, I am about to share with you one way to prepare your winter storage squash to last well into late spring, if you don’t eat it all first!

-We grew a couple different varieties out here on the farm, High Mowing’s Jack Be Little, and Brulee Butternut.
-The first to begin ripening up for storage were the JBL’s, with Brulee not far behind.
-They were grown in a Three-Sisters patch that the Old Trail students planted as a learning activity, and both varieties seem to be prolific producers.
+We grew a few different varieties out here on the farm, High Mowing’s Jack Be Little, and Brulee Butternut.
+The first to begin ripening up for storage were the JBL’s, with Brulee not far behind and both varieties seem to be prolific producers.